1truong9song9hiep8/journey-to-the-west/chapter-13.md

 east.
 The wife of Boqin said, "Guardian, I dreamed last night that father came to the house.
 He said that it was difficult for him to escape his bitter ordeals in the Region of Darkness, and that for a long time he could not attain salvation.
-Fortunately, the holy monk‟s recitations have now expiated his sins, and King Yama has ordered someone to send him to the rich land of China where he may assume his next incarnation in a noble family.
+Fortunately, the holy monk"s recitations have now expiated his sins, and King Yama has ordered someone to send him to the rich land of China where he may assume his next incarnation in a noble family.
 He told us to take care to thank the elder and not be negligent in any way.
 After he had finished speaking, he drifted away, despite my plea for him to stay.
 I woke up and it was all a dream!"
 "I had a dream also," said Boqin, "one exactly like yours!
-Let‟s get up and talk to mother about this."
+Let"s get up and talk to mother about this."
 183
 183